dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

         return (Right a))
     ~~~

-    To make the computation `m` to be an `ErrorT` computation we just run it in
+    To make the computation `m` to be an `ErrorT` computation we just bind its
-    the underlying monad and then return the result as success using `Right`.
+    result in the underlying monad and then return the result as success using
+    `Right`.

 * $ReaderT\ r\ m$ adds a layer of interaction with a read-only environment of
   type $r$: